influxdata/influxdata-operator/README.md

 #### Deploy InfluxDB Operator & Create InfluxDB

-The `deploy` directory contains the manifests needed to properly install the Operator and InfluxDB.
+The `bundle.yaml` file contains the manifests needed to properly install the Operator and InfluxDB.

 ```